alpaylan/website-zola/content/posts/temporal-shrinking/index.md

 we only manipulated the generation process into generating a smaller structure.

-The first approach of going from a large structure to smaller ones by using a `reproducer` for detecting if the fault continues to occur is typically called `external` or `type-based` shrinking`, although I like to call it `structural shrinking.`
+The first approach of going from a large structure to smaller ones by using a `reproducer` for detecting if the fault continues to occur is typically called `external` or `type-based` shrinking, although I like to call it `structural shrinking.`
 The second approach is called `internal`, or `integrated` shrinking; Property-Based Testing libraries are typically divided in the ways they pick the shrinking methodology, Hypothesis famously [uses](https://hypothesis.works/articles/integrated-shrinking/) integrated shrinking, whereas many of the QuickCheck descendents use structural shrinking.